The Creative Sketchbook

 I like to joke I went through the trouble (and expense) of getting an MBA so you don’t have to.

-The result of an artist / therapist / spiritual seeker / nomad going to business school became a body of work I created called: The Creative Entrepreneur Method.
+The result of an artist / therapist / spiritual seeker / nomad going to business school became a body of work I created and wrote about in my first book, The Creative Entrepreneur.

 The Creative Entrepreneur – a little back story